Tips To Set A Trailer Tongue At The Frame Center

 3. Adjustable Hitch Couplers

 Adjustable HitchIn more recent years, the adjustable hitch has become quite popular.
-It’s a great way to make sure the trailer will connect with a wide variety of tow vehicle heights, but it does take just a little more care in setup for the trailer tongue.
+It is a great way to make sure the trailer will connect with a wide variety of tow vehicle heights, but it does take just a little more care in setup for the trailer tongue.

 Make sure it is vertical, and not twisted in any direction.
-Just don’t eye-ball the adjustable channel into place, and don’t use the cut end(s) of the tongue beams for placements.
-They are a really cool devise, but they need orientation in all 3 dimensions so they look and work best.
+Please don’t eye-ball the adjustable channel into place, and don’t use the cut end(s) of the tongue beams for placements.
+These adjustable hitches are a really cool devise, but they need orientation in all 3 dimensions so they look and work best.

 Image shows a product from Bulldog.
 They are not a sponsor, but we like their products.